Amsteltram: Infrastructure

 The Amsteltram uses low-floor trams (type 15G) manufactured in Spain by Construcciones y Auxiliar de Ferrocarriles (CAF).
 The trams are bi-directional with a cab at each end of the car to eliminate the requirement for turning loops.
 Each tram consists of 5 sections, and is 30 metres long and 2.4 metres wide.
 The capacity of each tram is 180 passengers including 50 seated.
 Sixty-three of these trams were ordered.
 The trams can be coupled to run in pairs.
 The nose at each end of the tram is shaped so that in the event of a collision, the tram pushes aside the other vehicle rather than trapping it under the tram.

-The 15G trams assigned to the Amsteltram will be in the red-silver R-net livery rather than the blue-white GVB livery.
+The 15G trams assigned to the Amsteltram have the red-silver R-net livery rather than the blue-white GVB livery.
 The R-net livery will still incorporate the GVB logo.
 R-net (short for Randstadnet) is the hallmark for high-order public transport in the Randstad; it also used on the Amsterdam Metro.
 All other trams in Amsterdam use the GVB livery.

+When the trams are coupled in pairs, there is a driver in the lead tram and usually a conductor in the second to sell tickets and provide information.
+Trams can operate singlely without a conductor; in this case, onboard ticket sales would not be available.

 A tram storage yard is located south of the Westwijk terminus in Legmeerpolder on the south side of J.C. van Hattumweg.
 The site has a service building (dienstgebouw) for GVB personnel and a mixed-use building (combinatiegebouw) with a rectifier station to convert AC to DC, technical space for minor repairs and storage space.
-The site has storage space for 26 trams for the Amstelveenlijn plus 10 for the future Uithoornlijn.
+The site has storage space for 26 trams for the Amstelveenlijn plus 10 for the Uithoornlijn.
 The yard has 2,500 metres of track including 11 turnouts.
 As of November 2022, a new building is being built for light tram maintenance and for washing trams.